Are Data Center Operations Affecting Your Community?

 The Hidden Cost of the AI Boom

-Hyperscale AI data centers can consume enormous amounts of electricity — often supplied by gas-powered turbines and diesel generators operating around the clock.
-They can draw significant volumes of water from local supplies.
-And they generate constant low-frequency noise that can disrupt sleep and make it difficult to enjoy your home.
+Hyperscale AI data centers can consume large amounts of electricity — sometimes supported by gas-powered turbines or diesel generators.
+They can draw water from local supplies and generate low-frequency noise that nearby residents report as disruptive.

 These are not tech offices.
 These are industrial facilities — and in some cases, they are alleged to be operating without required environmental permits, in violation of applicable law, and without adequate disclosure to affected communities.